The Canopy Tower Lodge sits in splendid tropical forest. Photo: Canopy Tower

 Day 4: We’ll again have an early-morning watch from the top of the tower.
 Canopy flocks containing birds such as Green Shrike-Vireo, Brown-capped Tyrannulet and White-shouldered Tanagers should be visible if we’re not distracted by the flocks of Red-lored, Mealy, Brown-hooded and/or Blue-headed Parrots wheeling around below us.
 Keel-billed Toucans and Collared Aracari are common around the tower early in the morning, often perching up in nearby Cecropias.
 After an hour on the deck we’ll have breakfast and then drive to Plantation Road, a nearby forest trail.
 In this lowland Atlantic forest we’ll hope to encounter flocks containing Dot-winged, White-flanked and Checker-throated Antwrens, Western Slaty Antshrike, Cocoa Woodcreeper and canopy species such as Yellow and Scarlet-rumped Caciques and Purple-throated Fruitcrow.
 This trail is often excellent for forest raptors such as Double-toothed and Gray-headed Kites, Black Hawk-Eagle, and Collared Forest-Falcon.
 In the mid-afternoon we’ll drive to the nearby Summit Ponds where edge specialists such as Buff-throated Saltator, Gray-headed Chachalaca, Jet Antbird and Golden-fronted Greenlet are often found along the access road.
 We should also encounter a few mixed flocks of open-country tanagers and flycatchers including the incredible Crimson-backed Tanager.
 Around the ponds we could see Boat-billed Heron, Greater and Lesser Kiskadees, and kingfishers including Amazon, Green and possibly even American Pygmy.
 After dinner we’ll offer an optional night tour back down the road to the ponds.
 The forest feels like a very different place when it’s dark, with a diverse frog chorus and with Western Night Monkeys, Kinkajou, Tamandua and bats competing with a long potential night bird list that includes Spectacled, Mottled, Crested, Black-and-white and Tropical Screech-Owls, Pauraque and Great and Common Potoos.
 Once at the ponds there is a good chance we’ll witness the antics of the Greater Bulldog Fishing Bat, a large golden bat that spends its evenings hunting surface fish in ponds close to forests.
 Night at the Canopy Tower.

 Day 5: After an early breakfast we’ll pass Gatun Lock and the Panama Canal before reaching the Achiote Road on the Caribbean coast.
 Achiote is widely regarded as the best place in the canal area for diurnal raptors, and we’ll keep our eyes upward for White, Gray-lined, Common Black, Great Black, and Short-tailed Hawks and several kites and falcons.
-We’ll also look for local species such as White-headed Wren, Montezuma and Crested Oropendolas, Spot-crowned Barbet, Pacific (Antwren, Long-tailed Tyrant, Bare-crowned Antbird and Red-breasted Blackbird.
-We’ll have a picnic lunch at an old fort located on a bluff above the Caribbean, and then visit a nearby mangrove forest looking for birds such as Streak-headed Woodcreepers, Mangrove Cuckoo, Black-tailed Trogon and Muscovy Duck.
-In the late afternoon we’ll continue to the outskirts of the coastal town of Colon, where we’ll board a train back to the Canopy Tower.
-The train ride affords great views of Barro Colorado Island, one of the world’s premier biological research stations, specializing in tropical ecology and island biogeography.
-We’ll also pass through areas full of waterbirds, including large numbers of waders and most likely Snail Kites.
+We’ll also look for local species such as White-headed Wren, Montezuma and Crested Oropendolas, Spot-crowned Barbet, Pacific Antwren, Long-tailed Tyrant, Bare-crowned Antbird and Red-breasted Meadowlark.
+We’ll have a picnic lunch at a scenic old Spanish fort located on a bluff above the mouth of the Chagres River, where it meets the sparkling Caribbean.
+At a nearby mangrove forest in the late afternoon we can spend some time looking for birds such as Streak-headed Woodcreeper, Mangrove Cuckoo, Black-tailed Trogon and Muscovy Duck.
+Afterwards we’ll head back across the country to the Canopy Tower.
 Night at the Canopy Tower.

 Day 7: The main tour will conclude this morning with a drive to Panama City’s International airport in time to connect with onward flights.
 For those continuing on the extension (or those with much later flights out from Panama City) we’ll spend the morning atop the tower and then around the immediate vicinity with, by now, old bird friends and just perhaps something new.